senzing-garage/kubernetes-demo/docs/azure-helm-rabbitmq-mssql/README.md

 1. Sends each JSON line to a message queue.
     1. In this implementation, the queue is RabbitMQ.
 1. Reads messages from the queue and inserts into Senzing.
-    1. In this implementation, Senzing keeps its data in a PostgreSQL database.
+    1. In this implementation, Senzing keeps its data in a Microsoft SQL Database database.
 1. Reads information from Senzing via [Senzing API Server](https://github.com/Senzing/senzing-api-server) server.
 1. Views resolved entities in a [web app](https://github.com/Senzing/entity-search-web-app).